talon-one/talon_one.rb/README.md

 ## Determining the base URL of the endpoints

 The API is available at the same hostname as your Campaign Manager deployment.
-For example, if you are reading this page at `https://yourbaseurl.talon.one/docs/api/`, the URL for the [updateCustomerSessionV2](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint is `https://yourbaseurl.talon.one/v2/customer_sessions/{Id}`
+For example, if you access the Campaign Manager at `https://yourbaseurl.talon.one/`, the URL for the [updateCustomerSessionV2](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint is `https://yourbaseurl.talon.one/v2/customer_sessions/{Id}`